r-bk/tighterror/crates/cargo-tighterror/README.md

 Usage: cargo tighterror [OPTIONS]

 Options:
-  -s, --spec <PATH>    The specification file path
-  -o, --output <PATH>  The output path
+  -s, --spec <PATH>     The specification file path -o, --output <PATH>   The output path
-  -t, --test           Include a unit-test in the generated code -u, --update         Do not overwrite the output file if data is unchanged -h, --help           Print help
+  -t, --test            Include a unit-test in the generated code -u, --update          Do not overwrite the output file if data is unchanged -S, --separate-files  Write modules in separate files -h, --help            Print help
   -V, --version         Print version
 ```

 ## Documentation